Young school-aged children in a classroom

 A group of school children sitting together at pre-school.

-In 2021 Reconciliation Australia marks 20 years as the lead body for reconciliation in Australia.
-Our work promotes and facilitates reconciliation by building relationships, respect and trust between the wider Australian community and Aboriginal and Torres Strait Islander peoples.
+Reconciliation Australia’s work promotes and facilitates reconciliation by building relationships, respect and trust between the wider Australian community and Aboriginal and Torres Strait Islander peoples.

 Find out more about RAPs, how to develop one, who has a RAP and how we measure the combined impact.